ndless-nspire/Ndless/README.md

 Prerequisites: OS 4.5.5.79 on CX or CX CAS

-* Set your language to English through the Settings meun
+* Set your language to English through the Settings menu
   * Press `[Home]` > `[5]` (Settings) > `[1]` (Change Language) -> `English`
 * Determine your "boot1" version (needed later).
   * Press `[Home]` > `[5]` (Settings) > `[4]` (Status) > About button.